 Radian Model Cities

-The RADIAN ‘Model Cities’ programme will provide significant funding from 2020-2025, to deliver measurable impact in the fight against HIV/AIDS in key EECA cities.
+The RADIAN ‘Model Cities’ programme will provide significant funding from 2020-2025, to support interventions and drive measurable impact in key EECA cities.

 The programme will support innovative approaches, including new models of care and expanded prevention and healthcare programmes, led by groups who are on-the-ground and part of the community.